bazwright70/Get-Clean-Assignment/readme.txt

 	-  Each row in the 'completewide' dataset contains the mean average of individual readings from one subject performing a single type of activity.
 Each column priovides a single sensor measurement, (not including subject and activity)
 	-  Each row in the 'completenarrow' dataset contains the mean average of a individual readings from a single subject performing a single type of activity for a single sensor reading.
+Each column is a variable of subject, activity, or sensor reading.

 	3 Scripts are included: